Export subsidies help SMEs but "you have to hustle"

 “Exporting is not something you just do on the side.
 Even with a subsidy, it is your motivation and choices that make the difference between success and failure.
 So, before you go international, make sure your business is ready.
 With or without 'free money'."

-But while international trade has largely recovered, a lot of companies are still finding the going tough.
-Business owners are struggling with high costs, long delivery times and staff shortages.
+Many businesses that specialise in export are doing well.
+But US President Donald Trump's policies are causing uncertainty.
+Business owners are also struggling with high costs and staff shortages.
 And subsidies are not readily available to help with those specific problems.
 However, they are when it comes to tapping new markets according to De Vries.
 “For example, if you want to enter another market because you can no longer do business in Ukraine or Russia, you can get help from Support International (SIB).
 Within that scheme, you can apply for funds for things such as coaching or help with your start-up in a new market.”

 De Vries believes an export subsidy offers a business many advantages.
 “You get money, so you have to invest less of your own equity.
 That means you run less financial risk.
 That puts you in a stronger position and will make it easier for you to take our an additional from your bank.
 You will also get an edge over the competition, because you can keep your product-development costs down, for example.
 That will mean lower sales prices.
 Finally, you can expand your by collaborating with knowledge institutes, governments, market players and companies.”